aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `market` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom Market endpoints.

+* `cddc` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom ApsaraDB for MyBase endpoints.

+* `ehpc` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Elastic High Performance Computing endpoints.

+* `mscsub` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Message Center endpoints.

+* `hitsdb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Lindorm endpoints.

+* `sddp` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Data Security Center endpoints.

+* `sas` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Security Center endpoints.

+* `dts` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Data Transmission endpoints.

+* `ens` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom ens endpoints.

+* `alidfs` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Apsara File Storage for HDFS endpoints.

+* `arms` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Application Real-Time Monitoring Service endpoints.

+* `bastionhost` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Bastion Host endpoints.

+* `waf` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Web Application Firewall endpoints.

+* `alb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Application Load Balancer endpoints.

+* `hbr` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Hybrid Backup Recovery endpoints.

+* `dataworkspublic` - - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Data Works endpoints.

+* `cloudfw` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Cloud Firewall endpoints.

+* `dm` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Direct Mail endpoints.

+* `eais` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Elastic Accelerated Computing Instances endpoints.

+* `dg` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Database Gateway endpoints.

+* `imm` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Intelligent Media Management endpoints.

+* `iot` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Internet of Things endpoints.

+* `vod` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom VOD endpoints.

+* `gds` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Graph Database endpoints.

+* `swas` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Simple Application Server endpoints.

+* `opensearch` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Open Search endpoints.

+* `clickhouse` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Click House endpoints.

+* `vs` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Video Surveillance System endpoints.

+* `quickbi` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Quick BI endpoints.

+* `cloudsso` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Cloud SSO endpoints.

 ## Testing

 Credentials must be provided via the `ALICLOUD_ACCESS_KEY`, `ALICLOUD_SECRET_KEY` and `ALICLOUD_REGION` environment variables in order to run acceptance tests.